-The Top 10 Christmas Towns Of The Decade In The U.S., According To HGTV
+The Top 10 Christmas Towns In The U.S. Are Elf-ing Magical & Cute

 If you listen close enough, you may be able to hear sleigh bells ringing in the distance.
 They're likely coming from the cheery and elaborate displays in the top 10 Christmas towns of the decade in the U.S., according to HGTV, or the super festive markets that are set up from coast to coast.
 This holiday season, it's your job to find out and explore these magical towns that are totally decked out with nutcrackers, gingerbread houses, twinkly lights, and more.